What is ethical copywriting for creative and purpose-led brands?

 So what is ethical copywriting in practice?

-I also focus on working with creative and purpose-led brands, particularly small, enterpreneurial ones that have a genuine passion for their products or services and want to make a real difference in the world.
+I focus on working with creative and purpose-led brands, particularly small, enterpreneurial ones that have a genuine passion for their products or services and want to make a real difference in the world.
 Brands who are socially conscious.
 Who minimise their impact on the world.
 Who want to use their product or service as a force for good.

 I value community, connection and sustainability, and I love working with brands whose ethos mirrors this.
 One of my absolute business joys is creating genuine relationships with people I work with, and the copy I write for them reflects this.